- See a full list of publications

 - Explore connections, collaborators, related work and more

-Mark returned to education in 2003 after working in the event management industry.
-He studied at Lancaster University gaining a first class honours degree in Management, HRM & Organisation.
-To further study aspects of work and technology, Mark graduated with an MPhil from the University of Cambridge, specialising in aspects of innovation, strategy and organisation, and gained a doctoral degree in management studies, from the University of Leicester.
+Mark returned to education, after working in the event management industry.
+He studied at Lancaster University, gaining a first class honours degree in Organisational Psychology.
+To further study aspects of work psychology, Mark gained an MPhil from the University of Cambridge, specialising in aspects of Organisational Behaviour, and gained a PhD through a Psychological study of Organisation, from the University of Leicester.

 Firstly, Mark works within the field of Science and Technology Studies.
 His recent research has followed the philosophical understanding of affect.
 This has placed particular emphasis on Spinoza's Ethics and the ethological and political readings of this work by Gilles Deleuze.
 This theoretical approach informed an 18 month ethnographic study of an organisation involved in the production of space instrumentation, planetary observers and overall management of space missions.
 He has also followed and studied technology through various stages of innovation and transfer, from the public to private sector, and from space to novel terrestrial applications.